-Police: Woman set patron on fire, may have set church ablaze
+Woman set on fire inside Taco Bell; suspect arrested

 TALLAHASSEE, Fla.
-(AP) - Authorities in Florida say a woman set another woman on fire at a Taco Bell and may also be responsible for a nearby string of fires.
+(AP) - Authorities in Florida say a woman poured gasoline on another woman and set her on fire inside a Taco Bell restaurant.

-News outlets report 32-year-old Mia Williams, born Javoris Williams, was arrested Thursday and charged with premeditated homicide, aggravated assault on an officer and resisting arrest with violence.
+News outlets report 32-year-old Mia Williams was arrested Thursday and charged with premeditated homicide, aggravated assault on an officer and resisting arrest with violence.

-Tallahassee Police records say Williams went into a Taco Bell Wednesday, doused a victim with a flammable liquid and set her on fire.
+Police records say the attack occurred Wednesday night in Tallahassee.
+The victim was seriously injured and was still in the hospital as of Friday.
+It’s unclear if the victim was a customer or employee.

-Records say several other fires were started near the Taco Bell, including a church that was completely destroyed.
-It says those fires are believed to have been started by Williams but spokesman Officer Damon Miller couldn’t confirm.
+Police are trying to determine if Williams is connected to several other fires that occurred hours later near the Taco Bell, including a church that was completely destroyed.
+Tallahassee police Officer Damon Miller says authorities are still investigating the fires.

-The victim is still in the hospital as of Friday.
-It’s unclear if William has an attorney.
+It’s unclear if William has an attorney who could comment on the charges.

 Sign up for Daily Newsletters